Monuments of Australia: Great Barrier Reef

 The Great Barrier Reef is a large expanse of coral reef lifeforms and animals located off the coast of Cairns, Queensland, Australia.
 It is the largest known reef system in the world, spreading over 344,400 square kilometres, being visible from space.
 It is one of the seven wonders of the world and is listed as a world heritage site as of 1981.
 It has considerable importance to local Aboriginal and Torres Strait Islander people, holding cultural significance that dates back 40,000 years.

 Blue Mountains

-The Blue Mountains is a series of Mountains situated in the Western part of NSW, boarding on the Greater Region of Sydney.
+The Blue Mountains is a series of Mountains situated on the Western border of Greater Sydney, NSW.
 The range is a smaller part of a much larger series of mountains known as the Great Dividing Range, which defines a large part of the Eastern Coast of Australia.
 The Blue mountains have been significant in Aboriginal History, with two main peoples being located within the region, the Gundungurra people in the northern part and the Darug people in the southern.
 It was listed as a world heritage area in 2000, with roughly 10,000 square miles being listed.